JuliaIO/BSDiff.jl/README.md

 ```julia
 bsindex(old, [ index ]) -> index
 ```
-Save index data (a sorted suffix array) for the file `old` into the file `index`.
+Save index data (a sorted suffix array) for the content of `old` into `index`.
 All arguments can be strings or IO handles.
 If no `index` argument is given, the index data is saved to a temporary file whose path is returned.
 The index can be passed to `bsdiff` to speed up the diff computation by passing `(old, index)` as the first argument instead of just `old`.

 <!-- END: copied from inline doc strings -->